ocaml/oasis/HACKING.md

 Guidelines for developing OASIS
 ===============================

-Updates in `_oasis`:
+## Updates in the file `_oasis` for the project OASIS itself

-`_oasis` and setup.ml of the OASIS project need to be updated with the officially released version of OASIS.
+`_oasis` and `setup.ml` of the OASIS project need to be updated with the previously __released version__ of OASIS or the very same version being released.

-__You should never use the version of OASIS under development to update__
+__You should never use the version of OASIS under development to update the setup.ml of the project__

-Go to http://oasis.forge.ocamlcore.org/ and install the latest available version.

-The reason for that decision is that if you generate a new version of setup.ml using your current version, each commit will include a change in setup.ml and it will be mostly a repetition of something you wrote elsewhere in your commit.
+The reason for that decision is that if you generate a new version of `setup.ml` using the version under development, each commit will include a change in `setup.ml` and it will be mostly a repetition of something you wrote elsewhere in your commit.
 Moreover, it can lead to conflict and it is never good to have to worry about conflicts (it has generated irreconcilable changes when the project was using darcs).

 Creating plugins